Tips for Driving in Winter

 Be sure to set your tires to the vehicle’s recommended air pressure.
 Tire air pressure plays a critical role in traction and performance, particularly in winter.
 For your safety, we recommend checking your air pressure at least once a month and before long trips.

-Learn more about Checking Air Pressure
+Learn more about checking air pressure.

-Age of Winter Tires
+Age of Winter/Snow Tires

 You should check the age of your winter tires.
 As tires age, their structural integrity can become compromised.
 This makes it difficult for tires to perform well in harsh winter conditions.
-For your safety, we recommend replacing your tires at six years.
+For your safety, we recommend replacing your tires at most every six years.
 Tires are considered non-serviceable at ten years of age.

-Learn more about Tire Aging
+Learn more about tire aging.

-Check the Spare Tire
+Check Your Spare Tire

 Be sure to check your spare tire.
 Having a fully functioning spare is important at all times, but never more than during hazardous winter months.
 When you inspect your tires, we recommend that you check the tread depth, air pressure, and age of your spare.

-Learn more about Spare Tire Maintenance
+Learn more about spare tire maintenance.

 Preparing Your Vehicle for Winter